openjdk/guide/src/index.md

 * Only set CPU and/or OS fields if the bug **ONLY** happens on that particular platform.
 * Always file separate bugs for different issues.
   * If two crashes looks related but not similar enough to for sure be the same, it is easier to close a bug as a duplicate than it is to extract the relevant info from a bug to create a new one later.

+To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).

 ## Excluding a Test